programacion-bucle-foreach

 Where,

-- The collection is traversed from start to finish
+• The collection is traversed from beginning to end

 The FOREACH loop simplifies performing loops over collections, resulting in more readable and concise code.
-Additionally, it prevents common errors related to incorrect access to elements.
+Additionally, it avoids common errors related to incorrect element access.

-If we had to achieve the same behavior with a WHILE loop, for example, we would have to do something like this:
+If we had to replicate the same behavior with a WHILE loop, for example, we would have to do something like this

 index = 0;